|On This Page:|

 Immunization Clinics.
 The Vaden Health Center offers weekly Allergy/Immunization Clinics.
 For information and appointments, call 498-2336 or check the Vaden Allergy, Immunization and Injection Clinic web site.

-Postdocs, visiting scholars, visiting researchers, and their spouses, domestic partners, and dependents age 18 and over, including the dependents of registered students, may all use the following services at Vaden on a fee-for-service basis: Medical Services, Travel Clinic and the Pharmacy.
+Postdocs, visiting scholars, visiting student researchers, and their spouses, domestic partners, and dependents age 18 and over, including the dependents of registered students, may all use the following services at Vaden on a fee-for-service basis: Medical Services, Travel Clinic and the Pharmacy.
 For information and appointments, call 650-498-2336 or check Vaden’s web site.

 There is a wealth of medical resources in the Stanford area.
 To find a physician you can consult the yellow pages of the telephone directory, under “Physicians”.
 A full range of medical treatment and services is offered at clinics such as: